JicoDotNet/Expense-Management-Bucket/README.md

 _In essence, anyone looking to gain better control over their financial situation can utilize this app to simplify and streamline the process of financial tracking._

+### Screenshot
+Goes HERE

 ## Demo
 - URL - https://expensemanage-dotnet48.azurewebsites.net/
 - You have to authenticate your identity by your email OTP.
 > This OTP authentication is only demo purpose. ✨

 ## Getting Started
 Let's start with development & deployment at your own system & server.
+It's required some software development knowledge.
 ### Prerequisites
 What things you need to install the software and how to install them.
 -  Windows 10 or 11 with [Visual Studio 2022](https://visualstudio.microsoft.com/vs/community) >= v.17.9.* `community edition`